jmertic/landscape-tools/INSTRUCTIONS.md

 With the data for things like logos and crunchbase entries, there is often more accurate data in other [landscapes](https://landscapes.dev).
 The script will attempt to look for this, and overlay data from other landscapes if the data in SFDC is empty.
 This also pulls in useful data such as `stock_ticker`, which often has to be set to `null` as the Crunchbase data is inaccurate.

+For the LF Landscape, this all runs nightly at 9:00pm-ish EST.

 # Run a build with GitHub Actions

 Easiest option to do a build is leveraging GitHub Actions, which requires nothing for you to setup on your local machine.

+If it's all setup, goto the landscape repo under [Actions](actions).
+You should see a job called 'Update members' on the right side under 'Workflows'.
+Click that, then on the next screen click 'Run workflow'

+## How this is all setup

 There is some prerequiste setup in GitHub.